This post may contain affiliate links. Please read my disclosure policy.

 How long should I marinate pork chops before grilling?

-Pork chops should be marinated a minimum of two hours prior to grilling and up to 12 hours.
-Pierce the chops several times with a fork before adding to the marinade so that the meats soaks in all the flavor and is tenderized.
+Pork chops should be marinated a minimum of two hours prior to grilling and up to 24 hours.
+For thicker chops, pierce the chops several times with a fork before adding to the marinade so that the meats soaks in all the flavor and is tenderized.

 Whether it’s chops or tenderloin, pork is a delicious choice for outdoor grilling.
 Here are a few of my favorite pork recipes for the grill: